James Brown: Drug abuse

 For most of his career, Brown had a strict drug- and alcohol-free policy for any member in his entourage, including band members.
 He would fire people who disobeyed orders, particularly those who used or abused drugs.
 Although early members of the Famous Flames were fired for using alcohol, Brown often served a highball consisting of Delaware Punch and moonshine at his St. Albans, Queens, house in the mid-1960s.
 Some of the original members of Brown's 1970s band, the J.B.'s, including Catfish and Bootsy Collins, intentionally took LSD during a performance in 1971, causing Brown to fire them after the show because he had suspected them of being on drugs all along.

 Aide Bob Patton has asserted that he accidentally shared a PCP-laced cannabis joint with Brown in the mid-1970s and "hallucinated for hours", although Brown "talked about it as if it was only marijuana he was smoking".
 By the mid-1980s, it was widely alleged that Brown was using drugs, with Vicki Anderson confirming to journalist Barney Hoskyns that Brown's regular use of PCP, colloquially known as "angel dust", "began before 1982".
 After he met and later married Adrienne Rodriguez in 1984, she and Brown began using PCP together.

 This drug usage often resulted in violent outbursts from him, and he was arrested several times for domestic violence against Rodriguez while high on the drug.
 By January 1988, Brown faced four criminal charges within a 12-month span relating to driving, PCP, and gun possession.
-After an April 1988 arrest for domestic abuse, Brown went on the CNN program Sonia Live in L.A. with host Sonia Friedman.
+After an April 1988 arrest for domestic abuse, Brown went on the CNN program Sonya Live in L.A. with host Sonya Friedman.
 The interview became notorious for Brown's irreverent demeanor, with some asserting that Brown was high.

 One of Brown's former mistresses recalled in a GQ magazine article about Brown, some years after his death, that Brown would smoke PCP, "until that got hard to find", and cocaine, mixed with tobacco in Kool cigarettes.
 He engaged in the off-label use of sildenafil, maintaining that it gave him "extra energy".
 Once, while traveling in a car under the influence of PCP, which he continued to procure dependent on its availability, Brown alleged that passing trees contained psychotronic surveillance technology.

 In January 1998, he spent a week in rehab to deal with an addiction to unspecified prescription drugs.
 A week after his release, he was arrested for an unlawful use of a handgun and possession of cannabis.
 Prior to his death in December 2006, traces of cocaine were found in the singer's urine, when Brown entered Emory University Hospital.
 His widow suggested Brown would "do crack" with a female acquaintance.